“Affordable Loan Solution” Offers 3% Down Loan

 Other low down payment options available

 Bank of America isn’t the only lender offering 3 percent downpayment loans.
-Large and small mortgage companies and banks across the country offer low downpayment loans that are not specific to a single lender.
+Large and small mortgage lenders and banks across the country offer low downpayment loans that are not specific to a single lender.

 The HomeReady Mortgage